-Four red squirrel kittens have been born at Walton Hall and Gardens Children’s Zoo.
+Six red squirrel kittens have been born so far this year at Walton Hall and Gardens Children’s Zoo.

 New arrivals to Walton’s squirrel families are now out of their nest boxes and can be viewed by members of the public.

-Red squirrels thrived in this country until the 20th century when grey squirrels were brought over from North America and became the founders of today’s huge population of grey squirrels.
+Red squirrels thrived in this country until the 20th century when grey squirrels were brought over from North America and became the founders of today’s huge grey squirrel population.

 Red squirrels still exist in special nature reserves such as Formby in Southport and Anglesey in Wales and captive breeding projects such as Walton’s allows numbers to grow.

-To date over 40 kittens have been born at the zoo, five of these have been released into the wild on the Isle of Anglesey and the remainder have moved to start their own families at Knowsley Safari Park, Cotebrook Shire Horse Centre, Dudley Zoo, Bolton Animal World, British Wildlife Centre and the Welsh Mountain Zoo.
+To date over 40 kittens have been born at the zoo, five of these have been released into the wild on the Isle of Anglesey and the remainder have moved to start their own families at Knowsley Safari Park, British Wildlife Centre and the Welsh Mountain Zoo.

-Peter Cookson-Dean, Walton zoo ranger, said: “It’s fantastic that four kittens have been born at Walton this year as a result of our successful breeding programme.
-Squirrels can produce up to two litters each year, usually consisting of three or four kittens although as many as six may be born.
+Peter Cookson-Dean, Walton zoo ranger, said: “It’s fantastic that six kittens have been born at Walton this year as a result of our successful breeding programme.
+Squirrels can produce up to two litters each year, usually consisting of three or four kittens so to have six arrive is a little out of the ordinary.

 At Walton there are five specially built cages linked by tunnels, with the squirrels mainly sleep in bird nest boxes, although they have also been known to use hay nets, Hessian sacks and to build their own nests in their tunnels.
 They will not come out in bad weather during the winter months.